IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/offline.md

   /...
 ```
 where:
-`< UserID >` = user ID of participant used the short name chosen in the registration form (e.g. the name of your institution)
+`< UserID >` = user ID of the participant used the short name chosen in the registration form (e.g. the name of your institution)
 `< Set >` = IWSLT21.SLT.tst2021
 `< LangDir >` = en-de/zh/ja, using language identifiers (LIDs) as given by ISO 639-1 codes
 `< Task >` =  OfflineTask.